lizhongv/qwen-code/README.md

 ![Qwen Code Screenshot](./docs/assets/qwen-screenshot.png)

-Qwen Code is a command-line AI workflow tool adapted from [**Gemini CLI**](https://github.com/google-gemini/gemini-cli)(Please refer to [this document](./README.gemini.md) for more details), optimized for [Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder) models with enhanced parser support & tool support.
+Qwen Code is a command-line AI workflow tool adapted from [**Gemini CLI**](https://github.com/google-gemini/gemini-cli) (Please refer to [this document](./README.gemini.md) for more details), optimized for [Qwen3-Coder](https://github.com/QwenLM/Qwen3-Coder) models with enhanced parser support & tool support.

+> [!WARNING]
+> Qwen Code differs from traditional IDE code completion in several key aspects.
+It sends multiple requests per interaction round and leverages various tools (just as Gemini CLI or Claude Code), to accomplish tasks.
+This leads to distinct interaction patterns and higher token consumption.
+We are continuously iterating on both the API services and this experimental framework to improve performance, accuracy, and developer experience.

 ## Key Features